mozilla-ai/Blueprint-template/README.md

 This blueprint guides you to ...

+📘 To explore this project further and discover other Blueprints, visit the [**Blueprints Hub**](https://developer-hub.mozilla.ai/).

-### 👉 📖 For more detailed guidance on using this project, please visit our [Docs here](https://mozilla-ai.github.io/Blueprint-template/)
+👉 📖 For more detailed guidance on using this project, please visit our [**Docs here**](https://mozilla-ai.github.io/Blueprint-template/)

 ### Built with
 - Python 3.10+